Third-Party Data Breaches: An Unavoidable Threat for All Businesses

 - Deploy enterprise data encryption tools — Encryption should not be limited to in-use data, but also to data at rest and in motion.

 - Develop a Data Breach Response Plan — An effective plan should draw guidance from knowledgeable security professionals, following best practices and prevention tips to protect against a data breach or identity theft incident.
+It will also have you ready to respond quickly in the event of a breach, reducing cost and business impact when you can act quickly.

 Investing in Peace of Mind

-Business Identity Theft and Mobile Security Protection solutions from Sontiq can proactively protect threats at both the individual employee and enterprise-level using our dark-web monitoring and alerting capabilities.
+Business Identity Theft and Mobile Security Protection solutions from Sontiq can proactively protect threats at both the individual employee and enterprise-level using our dark web monitoring and alerting capabilities.
 We also offer tools to identify threats from mobile devices and security risks from other endpoint devices, as well as remediation and restoration services if an incident results in identity theft.
 By staying on top of the latest cyber threats using best-of-breed technology and support services, you can mitigate the risk to your business as the result of a third-party data breach.

 Partner with us